andrewt3000/MachineLearning/transformer.md

 # Transformers and LLMs
-A **Transformer** is a neural network architecture that processes sequences and consists of two sub-layers: multi-head attention and a position-wise feed-forward network (FFN), each wrapped with a residual connection and layer normalization.
-Transformers have no recurrence and largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) such as  GRUs and LSTMs for processing sequences, such as text.
-Transformers are the primary architecture in large language models and vision transformers.
+A **Transformer** is a neural network architecture that processes sequences without recurrence, largely replacing [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) such as  GRUs and LSTMs.
+The transformer block architecture consists of two sub-layers: multi-head attention and a position-wise feed-forward network (FFN), each wrapped with a residual connection and layer normalization.
+Transformers are the primary architecture in large language models, vision transformers, automatic speech recognition systems such as whisper, and other state of the art machine learning domains and models.

 ### Attention is all you need
 Transformers were introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
 The original “attention is all you need” paper is for language translation.
 It is a supervised learning task trained on a parallel corpus of data in different languages.